brian-j-smith/Mamba.jl/doc/samplers/amm.rst

 Adaptive Mixture Metropolis (AMM)
 ---------------------------------

-Implementation of the Roberts and Rosenthal :cite:`robert:2009:EAM` adaptive (multivariate) mixture Metropolis :cite:`haario:2001:AMA`, :cite:`hastings:1970:MCS`, :cite:`metropolis:1953:ESC` sampler for simulating autocorrelated draws from a distribution that can be specified up to a constant of proportionality.
+Implementation of the Roberts and Rosenthal :cite:`robert:2009:EAM` adaptive (multivariate) mixture Metropolis :cite:`haario:2001:AMA,hastings:1970:MCS,metropolis:1953:ESC` sampler for simulating autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

 .. function:: amm!(v::VariateAMM, SigmaF::Cholesky{Float64}, logf::Function; \
-                adapt::Bool=false)
+                adapt::Bool=true)

 	Simulate one draw from a target distribution using an adaptive mixture Metropolis sampler.
+Parameters are assumed to be continuous and unconstrained.

 	**Arguments**